tgherzog/boatworks/gallery.md

 one made of new mahogany plywood within an inset mahogany frame.
 I also wanted to replace some unused instruments, untangle a few decades worth of convoluted wiring, and--literally--add a few new bells and whistles.
-The new setup also includes a properly wired engine alarm and an extra switch to toggle the backlight on the cockpit compass.
+The new setup also includes a properly wired engine alarm with the instrument circuits wired through a bus bar for eimplicity and an extra switch to toggle the backlight on the cockpit compass.
 The plywood and frame are sealed with clear epoxy and varnished.
-Not shown is a wrap-around mahogany cover held in place with magnets that line up with the brass rivets.
+Not shown is a wrap-around mahogany cover held in place with magnets that attach to the brass rivets.